Field Groundwater Purging, Monitoring and Sampling

 Course Code: 13-0409-ONL23

 This course is held online over 2 days on the following schedule (All times in Eastern Time Zone):

 9:30 am to 5:30 pm Eastern

 After participating in this course, you will be able to:

 - Select the most updated techniques and methods in collecting representative samples of groundwater that meet the required needs for your project.

 - Examine procedures and steps to follow in planning a successful field groundwater sampling program.

-- Minimize bias in collecting high quality data for a cost effective project using QA/QC.
+- Minimize bias in collecting high-quality data for a cost-effective project using QA/QC.

-- Develop and implement a successful and affordable groundwater sampling program that meets the regulations and requirements recommended by Environmental international organizations in Canada and U.S.
+- Develop and implement a successful and affordable groundwater sampling program that meets the regulations and requirements recommended by international environmental organizations in Canada and U.S.